• Home |

 Golden Tiger 7.62x39 Review

-He said it was cheap, easy to get, and “pretty good ammo.”
-Unfortunately, the ammo market has changed dramatically since I started taking my own children to the range, and that same Golden Tiger we used to stockpile, is a little more challenging to find.
-But when I do see it in stock, I order it.
+Unfortunately, the ammo market has changed much since I started taking my own children to the range.
+That same Golden Tiger we used to stockpile is now challenging to find.
+I order it whenever I see it in stock, and I don't order it often.
+(Note: Biden's ammo ban, which took effect in 2021 and remains law as of 2025, certainly hasn't done any favors for Golden Tiger's availability.)

-However, if you want to read the many reasons Golden Tiger has earned such an excellent reputation, keep reading!
+Read on to learn the many reasons Golden Tiger has earned such an excellent reputation.

 Golden Tiger 7.62x39 Overview

-These rounds performed pretty well, but the primers have that typical Russian hardness that increases the FTF (Fail-to-Fire) rate if your rifle often experiences light primer strikes.
-Light primer strikes can occur if your trigger springs are old and worn or if you've upgraded to lighter springs for a lighter trigger pull.
+These rounds perform pretty well, even if its characteristically hard Russian primers are more prone to light fire strikes (resulting in failure to fire).
+Light primer strikes can also occur if your trigger springs are old and worn, or if you've upgraded to lighter springs for a lighter trigger pull.

-If you're considering stocking up on Golden Tiger, I will say it’s worth upgrading your rifle to accommodate them because it is some of the best SHTF ammo you’ll find.
+If you're considering stocking up on Golden Tiger, it’s worth upgrading your rifle's trigger springs to accommodate its harder primers.

-Manufactured at the Vympel Ammunition factory in Russia (alongside Red Army ammo), these cartridges undergo stringent quality tests to ensure they perform.
-Golden Tiger ammo has a sealed steel case with non-corrosive Berdan primers.
+Manufactured at the Vympel Ammunition factory in Russia (alongside Red Army Standard ammo), these cartridges undergo stringent quality tests to ensure they perform.
+As newly manufactured ammo, its Berdan primers are 100% noncorrosive.
+No need for special steps while cleaning your rifle afterward.

 7.62x39 ammo